parkerdavis1/portfolio-eleventy/projects/ebird-weather.md

 ## Description

 To get weather data for a checklist that is already submitted to eBird, all the user has to do is input the checklist ID (or the entire URL) for a checklist and click "Get Weather".
 The app gathers the weather conditions for the location and duration of the checklist and displays them below the input form.
-The "Copy to Clipboard" button is especially helpful for mobile users.
-This information can now be pasted in the comments section for a given checklist.
+The data is copied with the "Copy to Clipboard" button and can now be pasted in the comments section for a given checklist.

 {% image "assets/images/RainCrowScreenshots/submitted.png", "RainCrow eBird Weather submitted screenshot" %}